RopleyIT/GLRParser/README.md

 document scanners and interpreters; syntax highlighting and verification; workflow engines built from scenario descriptions; state machines described by a formal grammar.

-THe full documentation is available in the (/RopleyIT/GLRParser/wiki)[GitHub Wiki] for this project.
+The full documentation is available in the Wiki for this project.